auralisx/lab-report/README.md

 ### Folder Structure

+- **docs**: Contains simple documentation and guidelines for using the script and how it works.
 - **templates**: Contains DOC templates used for table creation in the report.
 - **testing**: Holds experimental functions and logic for feature enhancements and testing purposes.
 Only there for my reference, Not essential for primary automation.